NateGyory/sgpr_ros/README.md

 # sgpr_ros
-ROS package for a 3D SLAM loop closure pipeline.
+ROS package for a 3D SLAM place recognition pipeline.
 SGPR (Spectral Graph Place Recogntion) uses semantically segemented input point cloud scenes to extract object class features from each object present.
-The feature vector for each object is comprised of the eigenvalues which are computed through the following three steps
+The feature vector for each object is comprised of the object point cloud's eigenvalues which are computed through the following three steps

 1. Convert each object point cloud to a graph representation through the novel Minimally Connected Adaptive Radius graph formulation algorithm
 2. Create a Geometric Laplacian representation of the graph using inverse distance weights and curvature values